hiveeyes/terkin-datalogger/README.rst

 ***************
 Troubleshooting
 ***************
-Please have a look at `Hiveeyes MPY data logger troubleshooting`_.
+Please have a look at `Hiveeyes MicroPython Datalogger troubleshooting`_.

 ****************